The Transformation Of Gal Gadot From 6 To 35 Years Old

 After making her mark in the military, Gal Gadot decided she was going to sign herself up for something new — law school.
 "My parents were like, 'You need to graduate university and get a degree,'" she explained to Vanity Fair.
 This meant that becoming anything other than a lawyer was the last thing the movie star ever expected.

 However, someone came across Gadot's modeling headshot.
-It was the casting director of the James Bond film, Quantum of Solace.
+It was the casting director of the James Bond film, "Quantum of Solace."
 When her agent asked her to audition, she didn't take it seriously.
 "I'm in school.
 I'm not an actress.
 I'm not gonna go," Gadot recalled telling him, per Rolling Stone.
 "And he was like, 'Just show respect and go.'"

-Gal Gadot got her breakthrough role in Fast & Furious
+She got her breakthrough role in Fast & Furious

-When it came time for casting the fourth film in the Fast & Furious franchise, Gal Gadot got a call.
-Coincidentally enough, the one who had invited her to audition for Quantum of Solace was in charge of this new film, too.
+"Quantum of Solace" was in charge of this new film, too.
 He had his eye on Gadot for the role of Gisele, and the director of the movie seemed to agree.
-She was officially offered a part in the action flick when they found out that she had real-life experience with military weapons (via Vogue).
+She was officially offered a part in the action flick when they found out that she had real-life experience with military weapons.

 Yet, that wasn't all.
 Gadot's time in the Israel Defense Forces had a lot more impact on her role than just that.
 "I did most of my own stunts — like jumping from a moving motorcycle onto a Jeep," she revealed to Marie Claire.
-It was important for "my character to be as impressive as the boys," the actress added.
+It was important for "my character to be as impressive as the boys," the actor added.

 The blockbuster hit was released in 2009, and its success earned her a role in the next three films in the franchise, too.
 "It was a very, very big thing for me," Gadot told Vanity Fair.
 And it was still only just the beginning of her lifelong acting career.